WireBox is an enterprise ColdFusion Dependency Injection and Aspect Oriented Programing (AOP) framework

 You can also see the Ortus Coding Standards you must follow here: https://github.com/Ortus-Solutions/coding-standards.

-All CFCs are self-documenting, and we leverage to document the entire software.
+All CFCs are self-documenting, and we leverage DocBox to document the entire software.
 All functions must be properly documented using the DocBox syntax: https://docbox.ortusbooks.com/getting-started/annotating-your-code

 You can support ColdBox and all of our Open Source initiatives at Ortus Solutions by becoming a Patreon.
 You can also get lots of goodies and services depending on the level of contributions.